ocsilisab/lab-108/readme.md

 ### 2/ **fullNameFormatted(person)**

 This bonus excersise is an update from the first one.
-This function have to return the join of the firstName and the lastName attributes of the `person` argument with a space between them.
-Also it have to transform the first letter of both values to upperCase if it is necessary.
+This function has to return the join of the firstName and the lastName attributes of the `person` argument with a space between them.
+Also it has to transform the first letter of both values to upperCase if necessary.

 ```js
 E.g. { firstName : 'Luis' , lastName: 'burón' }  =>   "Luis Burón"